 - Is the dog a service animal required because of a disability?

 - What work or task has the dog been trained to perform?

 A service animal must be housebroken.
 It must be kept on a leash, harness, or other tether, unless the person is unable to hold those items, or if it would interfere with the dog’s task.

 An emotional support animal (ESA) is an animal that provides emotional support or comfort that ameliorates one or more identified symptoms or effects of a person’s disability.
 Unlike service animals, emotional support animals are not trained for a specific task.
 ESA’s are not allowed to accompany individuals in any classroom or public buildings on campus.
 They can only be kept in one’s dwelling, (Residence Hall room), as ESA’s are covered by the Fair Housing Act.

-Documentation of a disability from a licensed physician, mental health provider, psychiatrist, or other qualified health professional is required for an ESA to be considered by the Coordinator of Disability Services, in order to determine:
+Documentation of a disability from a licensed physician, mental health provider, psychiatrist, or another qualified health professional with whom the requester has an ongoing relationship is required for an ESA to be considered by the Coordinator of Disability Services, in order to determine:

 - That the individual qualifies as a person with a disability

 - That the support animal is necessary to afford the individual an equal opportunity to enjoy the residence halls

 - That there is a direct correlation between the disability and the assistance that the animal provides.

 A student seeking to keep an ESA in University housing must make a formal request to the Coordinator of Disabilities Services.
 The application process is as follows: